WireGuard/wireguard-windows/README.md

 ### Building on Windows

-The build script will take care of downloading, verifying, and extracting the right versions of Go, Mingw, and Patch.
+The build script will take care of downloading, verifying, and extracting the right versions of Go and Mingw:

 ```
 C:\Projects> git clone https://git.zx2c4.com/wireguard-windows